tewuapple/LCSDiff/README.md

 The longest common subsequence (LCS) problem is to find the longest subsequence common to all sequences in a set of sequences (often just two).
 Note that subsequence is different from a substring, see substring vs. subsequence.
 It is a classic computer science problem, the basis of file comparison programs such as diff, and has applications in bioinformatics.
 Licenses
 --------
-- WinHtmlEditor is licensed under the terms of the Apache 2.0 License.
+- LCSDiff is licensed under the terms of the Apache 2.0 License.
 The license can be found at http://www.apache.org/licenses/LICENSE-2.0

 Donate: